davefogo/davefogo.github.io/_portfolio/5_blocmarks.md

 The best way to solve my overcrowded bookmark situation was by creating blocmarks. blocmarks allowed me to stash bookmarks according to topics.
 An easy way to navigate and find what I needed to reference I a few clicks.

 I was also aware that many users would carry in a large library of bookmarks.
-This is why I implemented a csv uploader that allowed users to add the bookmarks they exported from browsers.
+This is why I implemented a CSV uploader that allowed users to add the bookmarks they exported from browsers.

 ## Solution